thec00n/Smart-Contract-Hacker-Playground/Parity_1_2/README.md

 What a jerk ... after reviewing the code in WalletLibrary you realise that there might be something to it.
 The CTO of project Avalanche who has the keys to the wallet is on a diving trip and does not pick up the phone ... :scream: ... you must act quickly.
 What can you do to secure the funds and prevent CptBTCBeard1337 from locking up all your ETH.

+## Hints :thinking:

+- You can use 0xd34435a94f999e0e9fc7c3780a15aa1a815f76e9 to solve the challenge.
+- You have solved level 1 when have you more than 100k ETH in your account.
+Run `./get_status 1` to make sure you completed the level successfully.
-You check and you have some ETH in your wallet 0xd34435a94f999e0e9fc7c3780a15aa1a815f76e9 to send transactions.
-You complete the level when CptBTCBeard1337 is no longer able to lockup your ETH.
+- You complete the level when CptBTCBeard1337 is no longer able to lockup your ETH.
 Run `./get_status 2` to make sure you completed the level successfully.

-## Credits
+## Credits :pray:

 - Thanks to N1k1tung for creating the prototype